What is canyoning in Cebu?

 - Bato via Barili route (tell the driver to drop you at Kawasan Falls)

-This will cost you around 120 PHP/pax and take about 3 hours to get there.
+This will cost you around 120 PHP (2.11 USD)/pax and take about 3 hours to get there.

 Where to stay while Canyoneering?

-Cebu city is quite far away from Badian (around a 3-hour drive) but Island trek tours offer a free pick-up and drop-off from here.
-Tip: Bugoy Bikers Bed & Breakfast
+Another option would be Cebu City, though it’s quite far away from Badian (around a 3-hour drive).
+However, some tours offer a free pick-up and drop-off from here.

 It’s more fun in The Philippines!
 Check out our Philippines video to see more of Canyoneering!